MalloZup/opensuse-loki/README.md

 ### 2) Install loki and promtail from rpms packages from repo:
 `https://build.opensuse.org/package/show/server:monitoring/loki`

-Add the repository for your systemd and install the pkg `zypper in loki`
+Add the repository for your system and install the pkg `zypper in loki`